 As with everything else on this list, good-quality knives are an investment.
 They are a tool that you will learn to use with pride and precision.
 They will set your cooking apart by allowing you the grace and control that only a really good-quality knife can.

 When you invest in good-quality knives you are buying items that you will probably never have to replace.
 Good-quality knives can easily be sharpened at home with a whetstone and kept sharp with a honing blade.
 There are also professional knife sharpeners that can keep a fine edge on your blade and usually don’t break the bank.
 Ideally you should sharpen your knives quarterly but the time frame will vary depending on use.

 #3.
 Investing in Stainless Steel Tools

 Stainless steel pots, baking sheets, pans, and flatware are a perfect way to stay sustainable in the kitchen.
-Stainless steel is a great heat conductor, it cleans up easily and will last for many years.
-Especially if you invest in a high-quality brand.
+Stainless steel is a great heat conductor, it cleans up easily, and it will last for many years, especially if you invest in a high-quality brand.

 You can get so many sustainable stainless steel items.
 A few of my favorites include reusable straws, ice cube and popsicle molds, measuring cups and spoons, bowls, this roasting pan, stock pots, lunch boxes, and these beautiful tools!